nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to add food into the list
 2. McGymmy adds the food item into the list

-Use case ends
+Use case ends.

 **Extensions**
 - 1a.
 The format of the add method is invalid
     1a1.
 McGymmy shows an error message
-    Use case ends
+    Use case ends.

 **Use case: UC03 Delete food**